-Once preserve enhancements become established, the landowner is responsible for routine maintenance.
-Routine maintenance includes watering and weeding where necessary (e.g. if required during extreme drought conditions), and protecting enhancements from vehicles, agricultural equipment, and domesticated grazing animals.
+Once preserve enhancements become established, the landowner is responsible for routine maintenance of any preserve enhancements.
+Routine maintenance includes removal of noxious weeds, where necessary, and protecting enhancements from vehicles, agricultural equipment, and domesticated grazing animals.
 In cases where additional, non-routine maintenance is required (e.g. plantings are invaded by a new noxious weed that requires excessive control efforts, trees are subjected to a new pathogen, natural succession and senescence of plants), SJCOG, Inc., will assist the landowner in implementing management actions to restore the natural functioning of the preserve enhancements.
+For wetland features, routine maintenance may include noxious weed treatment and removal, and removal of vegetation clogging open water habitats.